 7. Managed Security

-Once you come over to the WP Engine platform, security is taken care of.
-We protect you from sophisticated exploits, separate our customers at the kernel level, and provide a highly secure WordPress experience for customers at every level.
+Once you come over to WP Engine’s managed WordPress hosting platform, security is taken care of.
+We protect you from sophisticated exploits, separate our customers at the kernel level, and provide a highly secure WordPress hosting experience for customers at every level.
 We identify attacks before they happen.

 It’s important to note though that security isn’t a feature at WP Engine, it’s a mindset.
 While we provide a number of security features to harden the security of your WordPress site, you as the end user must also be vigilant about security.
 Using strong passwords, giving the right user permissions, and not installing outdated plugins are just a few things you can do to make your WordPress site more secure.